tankiel/kateandcode/index.md

 show_tile: false
 ---

 I am a web developer, based in beautiful Vancouver, creating user-friendly web experiences.

-How I work?
-First, I listen to the people.
-Then I design a web project to suit their emotions and sell their business.
-Finally, I code a clean and responsive website for them.
+I listen, then design a web project to suit emotions.
+Finally, I code a clean and responsive website, that sells the business.